puzzle/ops-techlab-rancher/labs/15_lifecyclerke.md

 userX-rancher3.xip.puzzle.ch               Ready     controlplane,etcd,worker   11m       v1.16.3
 ```

 The update can take some minutes, so wait until you can access your Rancher cluster again.
 This update does also update the canal SDN.
-You make also sure, that these pods have been redeployed and are running and ready again:
+Make also sure, that these pods have been redeployed and are running and ready again:

 ```bash
 $ kubectl get pod --all-namespaces